 We presently maintain our laboratories, research and manufacturing facilities in leased premises at CSMC in Los Angeles, California.
-In that portion of the leased premises where we manufacture CAP-1002 and plan to manufacture CAP-2003, we believe we follow good manufacturing practices, but it is not a cGMP approved facility.
-Capricor manufactured CAP-1002 in this facility for the ALLSTAR and HOPE-Duchenne clinical studies and will continue to do so for our HOPE-2 clinical trial and HOPE-OLE trials.
+In that portion of the leased premises where we manufacture CAP-1002 and plan to manufacture CAP-2003, we believe that we follow good manufacturing practices, but it is not a cGMP approved facility.
+Capricor manufactured CAP-1002 in this facility for tour previous clinical studies as well as our HOPE-2 clinical trial and HOPE-OLE trials.
 In addition to manufacturing CAP-1002 for its own clinical trials, Capricor has agreed to provide CAP-1002 for investigational purposes in two clinical trials sponsored by CSMC.

 Our plans to use this facility for future trials could change if we decide to expand any of our clinical trials to include international sites, such as in Europe or if we fail to meet the specifications necessary to produce our product in a qualified manner.
 Currently, we also intend to utilize our premises at CSMC to develop and manufacture CAP-2003.
-Currently, our facilities lease is scheduled to expire on July 31, 2018 and we have an option to extend the term of the facilities lease for an additional twelve months through July 31, 2019.
-We have not yet exercised our option to extend the lease, and even if we do, there can be no assurance that the facilities lease will be continued beyond July 31, 2019.
-If the facilities lease with CSMC is terminated or expires, we would have to secure alternative facilities in which to operate our research and development activities and/or manufacture our products, which would involve a significant monetary investment and would negatively impact the progress of our clinical trials and regulatory approvals.
+Currently, our Facilities Lease is scheduled to expire on July 31, 2019.
+However, on September 7, 2018 we entered into the Second Amendment to the Facilities Lease with CSMC pursuant to which we were given two consecutive 1-year options enabling us to extend the term of our Facilities Lease to July 31, 2021.
+There can be no assurance that the Facilities Lease will be continued beyond July 31, 2021.
+If the Facilities Lease with CSMC is terminated or expires, we would have to secure alternative facilities in which to operate our research and development activities and/or manufacture our products, which would involve a significant monetary investment and would negatively impact the progress of our clinical trials and regulatory approvals.
 In addition, we will have to establish a collaboration agreement with a third party or build out our own manufacturing facility for any commercial scale manufacturing or a Phase III trial.

-In November 2017, Capricor entered into a Master Services Agreement with WuXi AppTech, Inc., or WuXi, for the development, manufacturing and testing of our CAP-1002 product candidate.
-WuXi owns and operates a cGMP compliant manufacturing facility with space and resources necessary to manufacture Customer's products.
-The Agreement allows us to begin our technology transfer process in anticipation of potential commercial scale an and/or later stage clinical trials.
+In November 2017, Capricor entered into a Master Services Agreement with WuXi AppTech, Inc., or WuXi, for the potential development, manufacturing and testing of our CAP-1002 product candidate.
+The Agreement allowed us to begin our technology transfer process in anticipation of potential commercial scale and/or later stage clinical trials.
+We completed the initial stages of the technology transfer process and subsequently decided to terminate the agreement to conserve resources.
+Concurrently, Capricor is internally developing additional process development improvements in anticipation of commercial scale and/or later stage clinical trials which may affect the timing of our technology transfer.

 We are required to obtain and maintain certain licenses in connection with our manufacturing facilities and activities.
-We have been issued a Manufacturing License and a Tissue Bank License from the State of California and a Provisional License for Tissue Bank Operation from the State of New York.
+We have been issued a Manufacturing License and a Tissue Bank License from the State of California.
 There is no guarantee that any licenses issued to us will not be revoked or forfeited by operation of law or otherwise.
 If we were denied any required license or if any of our licenses were to be revoked or forfeited, we would suffer significant harm.
 Additionally, if a serious adverse event in any of our clinical trials were to occur during the period in which any required license was not in place, we could be exposed to additional liability if it were determined that the event was due to our fault and we had not secured the required license.
 Other states may impose additional licensing requirements upon us which, until obtained, would limit our ability to conduct our trials in such states.